-Inspect the relief valve and lift the lever to verify flow.
+1. Inspect the relief valve and lift the lever to verify flow.
 Before operating any relief valve, ensure that it is piped with its discharge in a safe area to avoid severe scald potential.
-Read Section 6 - System Piping of the Armor Water Heater Installation and Operation Manual before proceeding further.
+Read the System Piping section of the Armor Water Heater Installation and Operation Manual before proceeding further.